andrew-johnson-4/andrew-johnson-4/README.md

    * LSTS has lots of cool features (mission accomplished)
    * now it just needs to soundly and efficiently compile stuff
    * typechecking (full soundness proofs) with some notable exceptions that are theoretically unavoidable
+      * template divergence
-      * template divergence (sometimes we can catch this, but in general it is undecidable)
+         * sometimes we can catch this, but in general it is undecidable
       * principle of nominal trust
+         * axioms can be frozen, but they can't be removed
+         * all good theorem provers have this problem if they allow new axioms to be declared
    * good error messages for all kinds of unsound programs
    * FAST code and compilation speeds (sub 1s self-compilation on Github task runners)
    * standard library makeover